bk/wmk/readme.md

 ## Usage

 The `wmk` command structure is `wmk <action> <base_directory>`.
-The base directory is of course the directory containing the source files in subdirectories such as `templates`, `content`, etc.  Also see the "File organization" section below.
+The base directory is of course the directory containing the source files for the site.
+(They are actually in subdirectories such as `templates`, `content`, etc. – see the "File organization" section below).

 - `wmk info $basedir`: Shows the real path to the location of `wmk.py` and of the content base directory.
 E.g. `wmk info .`.
 Synonyms for `info` are `env`